mdjaved2004/ProjectTask/README.md

 1. Complete frontend code, using jsp, css, and js
 2. Comple backend code , using java ,Servlet(Proper structured).

-ProjectTask
-Description

-ProjectTask is a Java-based web application.
-Users can submit contact messages and request quotes.
-Admin can manage projects, clients, contact messages, and newsletter subscriptions easily.

-Features
-User Side

-Submit contact form with name, email, phone, and city.

-Submit quote request with name, phone, service type, and message.

-Validation for empty fields and correct phone number.

-Admin Side

-Add projects with name, description, and image.

-Add clients with name, designation, description, and image.

-View all contact messages submitted by users.

-View subscribed email addresses in newsletter.

-Database Tables

-projects – id, project_name, project_desc, image

-clients – id, client_name, designation, description, image

-contact – id, full_name, email, mobile, city

-newsletter – id, email

-Technologies Used

-Java, JSP, Servlets

-MySQL Database

-HTML, CSS, JavaScript

-JDBC for database connection

-How It Works

-Users submit forms → validated in backend → stored in MySQL database.

-Admin panel shows projects, clients, contact messages, and newsletter emails.

-Success or error messages are displayed dynamically.

-Deployment

-Can be deployed on platforms like Railway.com.

-Connect MySQL using environment variables.

-Run on Tomcat server or use Docker.
+📌 ProjectTask

+ProjectTask is a Java-based web application designed to help users submit contact messages and request service quotes while providing an admin panel to manage projects, clients, contact submissions, and newsletter subscriptions.
+The project demonstrates full-stack Java web development with JSP, Servlets, MySQL, and dynamic frontend interactions.

+💻 Key Features
+🧑 User Side

+📝 Contact Form – Users can submit their name, email, phone number, and city.

+💬 Quote Request Form – Users can request service quotes by entering name, phone, service type, and message.

+✅ Form Validation – Ensures required fields are filled and phone numbers are correct (10-digit validation).

+🏛 Admin Side

+📂 Project Management – Admin can add projects with name, description, and image.

+👥 Client Management – Admin can add clients with name, designation (e.g., CEO, Designer), description, and image.

+📋 View Contact Messages – Admin can see all user-submitted contact forms.

+📧 Newsletter Management – Admin can view all subscribed email addresses.

+🗄 Database Tables
+Table Name	Columns
+projects	id, project_name, project_desc, image
+clients	id, client_name, designation, description, image contact	id, full_name, email, mobile, city newsletter	id, email

+All tables are created with CREATE TABLE IF NOT EXISTS, ensuring no duplicate tables.

+🛠 Technologies Used

+Backend: Java, JSP, Servlets

+Frontend: HTML, CSS, JavaScript

+Database: MySQL

+Database Connectivity: JDBC

+⚙ How It Works

+Users fill contact or quote forms on the frontend.

+Data is validated in the backend using Servlets and service classes.

+Valid data is stored in the MySQL database.

+Admin panel allows viewing projects, clients, messages, and newsletter emails.

+Dynamic alerts are displayed for success or errors during form submission.

+🚀 Deployment

+Can be deployed on Railway.com or any Java-supporting cloud hosting.

+Connect MySQL database using environment variables provided by the hosting platform.

+Can run on a Tomcat server or inside a Docker container for easy deployment.

+After deployment, the website is accessible through a public URL.

+📌 Summary

+ProjectTask covers the complete frontend and backend stack for a small business or service-oriented platform.
+Users can communicate with the platform via forms, and admin has full control over projects, clients, contacts, and newsletters.
+It is an example of practical full-stack Java web development combining JSP, Servlets, MySQL, and dynamic user interaction.